zikula-modules/StaticContent/README.md

+# Back in core

+StaticContent has been included into the [core repository](https://github.com/zikula/core/).

 # StaticContent

-### Display static content simply.
+## Display static content simply.

  - Page display from templates.

-### Requirements
+## Requirements
 Requires Zikula >= 3.0.0

-### Notes
-As of Zikula Core 3.1.0 this module is included as a Value-Added extension in the Zikula distribution.

 ## How to use
  - Install the module